Treaty of Saint-Germain-en-Laye (1679): Provisions

 On 29 June 1679, Frederick William I, Elector of Brandenburg signed the treaty, thereby restoring Bremen-Verden and most of Swedish Pomerania to Sweden in return for a consolation payment from Louis XIV of France and the reversion of East Frisia.
 The French payment to Brandenburg was fixed at 300,000 talers, to be paid within the following two years.
 France subsequently managed to make Brandenburg accept this sum also to settle 900,000 talers of French debts.

 The Electorate of Brandenburg further gained the former Swedish eastern bank of the Oder river except for Gollnow and Damm.
 Gollnow was pawned to Brandenburg for 50,000 talers, bailed out by Sweden in 1693.
 Swedish Pomerania was to be cleared of Brandenburgian occupation forces within three months.

 The treaty also contained a paragraph that forbade Dutch forces to garrison in the Duchy of Cleves.

 Implementation and aftermath

 Stettin was restored to Sweden as the last Brandenburgian stronghold in December 1679.
-Denmark, who during the Scanian War had occupied Rügen, concluded a separate treaty with Sweden: In the Treaty of Lund of 26 September 1679, Denmark assured to return Rügen to Sweden until 20 October.
+Denmark, who during the Scanian War had occupied Rügen, concluded a separate treaty with Sweden: In the Treaty of Lund of 26 September 1679, Denmark assured to return Rügen to Sweden by 20 October.